 Bette is married to Ian whom she met in The Anglo-Danish Society Student Section where she was active on the committee for many years.
 They have 3 grown up children.

 Honorary Scholarship Secretary

 Margit Stæhr (Derbyshire) was educated as a trilingual commercial correspondent at Copenhagen Business School, worked for the East Asiatic Company and later Maersk where she became head of recruitment and personnel development in Maersk Oil, Copenhagen before settling in the UK in the mid-1980s.
-She joined the Society in 1989, has served as Administrator from 2004 and since 2008 as a member of the Scholarship Committee before being appointed Honorary Scholarship Secretary in 2013.
+She joined the Society in 1989, has served as Administrator from 2004 and since 2008 as a member of the Scholarship Committee before joining Council in 2012 and being appointed Honorary Scholarship Secretary in 2013.